Adaptive Kind

 NODE_OPTIONS=--inspect-brk

-Now run the command with this env files
+Now run the command with this env file

 node --env-file .env.debug -e "console.log(process.env.FOO)"